 Pilots must be a licensed to operate a motor vehicle or fly in the presence of other pilots who are licensed to operate a motor vehicle.
-Pilots must obey all AMA, FCC, and FAA regulations.
+Pilots must obey all AMA, FCC, and FAA regulations and the current FAA Airspace Authorization / DTW Letter of Agreement.
 Pilots under the age of 18 must be accompanied by an adult.